Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: The 2DPP Problem

 {\bf{\underline{Scenario 3} - Both sides encrypted (outsourced server):}} A third–party server evaluates the HE computation.
 The model owner provides $(\Pb_{\pi_R},\Qb_{\pi_C})$ to coordinate preprocessing: the client forms and encrypts $\xb'=\Qb_{\pi_C}\xb$, the owner encrypts $\Ab'$, and the server computes $Enc(\yb')=Enc(\Ab')Enc(\xb')$ via ciphertext-ciphertext primitives.
-Either party can then apply $\Pb_{\pi_R}^{\top}$.
+Either can apply $\Pb_{\pi_R}^{\top}$.\\

-In {\em Scenario~2}, the client learns only the permutations $\Pb_{\pi_R}$ and $\Qb_{\pi_C}$, not which diagonals are occupied by $\Ab'$, so no meaningful information about $\Ab$ is revealed.
-In {\em Scenarios~1} and~{\em{3}}, the server/client may infer the \emph{set} of occupied diagonal indices of $\Ab'$ but not the positions of nonzeros within those diagonals.
-Even with this, our approach does not reveal the exact coordinates of the nonzeros as in~\citep{10.1145/3721146.3721948,Gao2025SpMVHE}.
-This residual pattern leakage can be further reduced by adding dummy (all-zero) diagonals or by randomising diagonal labels across runs—operations that preserve correctness while masking structure.
+In {\em Scenario~2}, the client learns only the permutations $\Pb_{\pi_R}$ and $\Qb_{\pi_C}$, not which diagonals are occupied by $\Ab'$.
+In {\em Scenarios~1} and~{\em{3}}, the server/client may infer the \emph{set} of diagonal indices of $\Ab'$ but not the positions of nonzeros within the diagonals.
+This residual leakage can be further reduced by using extra, all-zero diagonals or by randomizing diagonals across runs.

 In practice, 2DPP optimizes a simplified surrogate of the exact HE cost.
-Let $S$ denote the number of slots available in a ciphertext vector~($S = 4096$ in our CKKS implementation).
+Let $S$ denote the number of slots available in a ciphertext vector~($S = 4096$ in our Cheon–Kim–Kim–Song~(CKKS) implementation).
 When $n \leq S$, each cyclic diagonal can be stored in a single ciphertext, and minimizing the number of non-empty diagonals is equivalent to minimizing the number of ciphertext vectors that must be processed.
 When $n > S$, however, a single diagonal no longer fits into one ciphertext and must be split across $\left\lceil n / S \right\rceil$ ciphertexts.
 Hence, for large $n$, minimizing the number of diagonals is not identical to minimizing the exact number of ciphertext vectors.
-Still, it is an effective surrogate objective: it simplifies the problem formulation considerably, while preserving the main optimization signal.
-Furthermore, our experimental results indicate that this approximation is already highly useful in practice.
+However, our experimental results indicate that this approximation is an effective surrogate and is highly useful in practice.